Miserlou/Helix/BLOG.md

 The general lesson from AI/ML over the past decade has been, roughly: Data good, big good, logic bad.
 With enough data and enough parameters, ability to perform tasks emerges.
 "Agent" logic is a hinderance.

+Misc: Not coming up with the right prompt to solve the puzzle: identifying the puzzle, deciding to solve it, testing solutions, evaluating outcomes
+Misc: Nothing wrong with a bit of good old fashioned programming in a module - I wear glasses.
+This does not make me less intelligent.
+Misc: GPT, by itself, has embedded, passive knowledge, but not active knowledge.
+It is like one of those simple trays whichs sorts coins by their sizes.